Learn about The Dragon Band

 Squad Leaders are in charge of a smaller group of students, usually 3-5, within their section.
 They do a good deal of hands on teaching during Summer Band in addition to assisting the Section Leaders.

-The Percussion section also includes its own leadership structure and this can vary from year to year in structure.
-There is typically a Drum Captain, a Front Ensemble Captain and there can be various Section Leaders in the ensemble.
+The Percussion and Color Guard sections also includes their own leadership structure and this can vary from year to year in structure.
+There is typically a Drum or Guard Captain, a Front Ensemble Captain and there can be various Section or Line Leaders in the ensemble.

 Band Officers are not selected by the directors through an application.
 They choose to run a small campaign and encourage their peers to vote for them.
 Students can run for President, Vice President, Secretary, Treasurer, Librarian and Historian.